 Nestled between the forest and gardens are ponds with myriads of creatures, places for nature study and quiet reflection.
 We continue to maintain and improve the edible landscape as an educational experience for visitors.
 The gardens also provide outdoor laboratories for new techniques in ecological agriculture.
 Through our workshops, we illustrate that edible landscaping and the creation of Permaculture designs are rewarding, creative and exciting endeavors.

 Acknowledging the world’s ever-growing need for food and fiber resources, we support and encourage the reclamation and sustainable use of land, which is currently deteriorating in the hands of industry and modern agriculture.
 Low-input high-yield forms of food production used in S.V.I. gardens can be adapted to a wide range of conditions throughout the world.
 As informed citizens of the world become disenchanted with factory farming techniques that rely upon chemicals, our example offers agricultural alternatives that work.

 Natural Building and Architecture

 Architectural goals are to develop and maintain the property and facilities as examples of technologically appropriate and ecologically friendly design, harmoniously integrated with the forest and edible landscape.
 Handcrafted buildings utilize native and salvaged materials.
-Passive solar design and attached greenhouses provide heating, cooling and daylighting.
-The structures inspire visitors and serve the needs of all who come to SVI to learn.
-Interns and workshop participants share in design, construction and maintenance.
+Passive solar design and attached greenhouses provide heating, cooling and daytime lighting.
+The structures inspire visitors and serve the needs of all who come to S.V.I. to learn.

 The sun provides electricity for Moonshadow and surrounding buildings.
 An array of solar panels tracks the sun to collect energy which is stored in batteries to provide electricity.
 A stream has been diverted to a small reservoir which will eventually power a micro hydro (water) system.
 In order to round out the energy design, a wind charger system has been added to the system.